bdb112/pyfusion/pyfusion/examples/JSPS_tutorial/tut_notes.md

-Please note that the data fies included in the download are downsampled to reduce the download size, so the results will usually be a little different from the published figures.
+Please note that the data files included in the download are downsampled to reduce the download size, so the results will usually be a little different from the published figures.
 In those cases, a sample png has been included using the downsampled data.